lefosg/my-malloc-free/README.md

 Description:

 Implementation of my own allocate and free functions for C. Uses ``sbrk`` function.
-Current implementation uses implicit list and first fit algorithm.
+Current implementation uses implicit list and next fit algorithm.

 The main.c file is just for testing the API.
 The library itself is in the src/memman folder (short for memory manager).